RevolutionTech/perdiem-django/README.md

 ### Deployment

 Before deploying, you will need to add some additional environment variables to your `.env` file.
-See `prod.py` for the environment variables used in production.
+See `ProdConfig` for the environment variables used in production.

 ###### Note: The remainder of this section assumes that PerDiem is deployed in a Debian Linux environment.